A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Experiments

 \subsection{Performance on Instance-Level Prediction}

-In this part, we follow the protocol in \cite{chen2023gnn-mip} to assess our method on feasibility prediction and optimal objective value prediction, two representative instance-level prediction tasks.
-Chen et al. \cite{chen2023gnn-mip} find that the so-called foldable MILPs are hard for vanilla BGNN due to undistinguishable symmetry, and propose to append a random feature to the raw feature of each variable and constraint to enhance the power of BGNN.
-We also add this random feature to our model for fair comparison.
-We follow the procedure in \cite{chen2023gnn-mip} (presented in Appendix \ref{sec:app_inst_problems}) to generate synthetic MILP instances with $n=20$ variables and $m=6$ constraints separated into two datasets $\mathcal{D}_{1}$ (unfoldable) and $\mathcal{D}_{2}$ (foldable).
+In this part, we follow \cite{chen2023gnn-mip} to assess feasibility and optimal objective value prediction.
+As noted in \cite{chen2023gnn-mip}, the foldable MILPs are challenging for vanilla BGNN; thus, an additional random feature is appended to each variable and constraint vector to enhance the power of BGNN, which is also added to our model for fair comparison.
+Using the procedure in \cite{chen2023gnn-mip} (see Appendix \ref{sec:app_inst_problems}), we generate MILP instances with $n=20$ variables and $m=6$ constraints, and split them into two datasets $\mathcal{D}_{1}$ (unfoldable) and $\mathcal{D}_{2}$ (foldable).
 Both sets have 2000 instances, among which we use 1000 instances for training and the remaining for testing.
-To collect supervised training labels, we use the SCIP solver \cite{BolusaniEtal2024OO} to determine the feasibility and obtain optimal solutions for each feasible instance.
+Labels are obtained with the SCIP solver \cite{BolusaniEtal2024OO} by determining the feasibility and solving feasible instances to optimality.

-Results summarized in Table \ref{tab:instance-level} show that for feasibility prediction, both models can achieve perfect accuracy on the simpler dataset $\mathcal{D}_1$.
-However, On the more challenging dataset $\mathcal{D}_2$, our model can still correctly predict the feasibility of all testing instances, whereas the model in \cite{chen2023gnn-mip} incurs a 6\% error rate.
-For optimal objective value prediction, the Mean Square Error (MSE) of our method is five and two orders of magnitude smaller than that of the enhanced BGNN in \cite{chen2023gnn-mip} on $\mathcal{D}_1$ and $\mathcal{D}_2$, respectively.
+Results in Table \ref{tab:instance-level} show that for feasibility prediction, both models can achieve perfect accuracy on the simpler dataset $\mathcal{D}_1$.
+However, on the more challenging dataset $\mathcal{D}_2$, our model can still correctly predict the feasibility of all testing instances, whereas the model in \cite{chen2023gnn-mip} incurs a 6\% error rate.
+For optimal objective value prediction, the Mean Squared Error (MSE) of our method is five and two orders of magnitude smaller than that of the enhanced BGNN in \cite{chen2023gnn-mip} on $\mathcal{D}_1$ and $\mathcal{D}_2$, respectively.
 These results demonstrate the superior accuracy and robustness of our model in instance-level prediction tasks.